orllewin/playdate_music_aus_sample/README.md

-# Beetroot
+# Music aus sample

 ![](./Source/Images/card.png)

-A live drum machine for Playdate.
+MAS is a sample player/live drum machine for Playdate.

 ## Creating New Patches

-Add custom patches to `/Disk/Data/orllewin.playdate.drum/UserPatches`.
+Add custom patches to `/Disk/Data/orllewin.playdate.musicaussample/UserPatches`.
 Custom patches must be in their own directory and include a `config.json` file.
 The `samples` array contains sample objects (see below), the array size must equal `columns` x `rows`.

 ```json
 {